USCCANA/netdiffuseR/cran-comments.md

 * Install size > 1Mb in libs.
 Using Rcpp increases the size.
 Still, working on reducing it.
 * Also, possible mis-spelled words in DESCRIPTION have the correct spelling.
+* CRAN repository db overrides: X-CRAN-Comment: Archived on 2016-05-02 as ... fixed (see below).
+* Possible invalid URLs in man/rgraph_ws.Rd is false positive.

 ## Reverse dependencies